Mike Winther

 History

-2009-10: The sixth overall pick in the 2009 WHL Bantam Draft when he was selected by Prince Albert in the first round, Winther skated for the UFA Bisons in the Alberta Midget Hockey League.
+2009-10: Mike Winther was the sixth overall pick in the 2009 WHL Bantam Draft when he was selected by the Prince Albert Raiders in the first round.
+Winther skated for the UFA Bisons in the the Alberta Midget Hockey League.
 In 28 games he scored 14 goals with 16 assists and had 77 penalty minutes.
 Winther had no points in the two-game playoff series with Lethbridge.

 2010-11: Winther skated in 61 of 72 games for Prince Albert in his first WHL season and played for Canada Pacific at the 2011 U17 World Hockey Challenge.
 He scored 9 goals with 1 assist and was minus-11 with 18 penalty minutes.
 The Raiders reached the playoffs despite a sub-.500 record, finishing fourth in the East Division.
 In four playoff games, Winther was minus-one with no points and 2 penalty minutes.
 Playing for Canada Pacific, which won a bronze medal at the tournament, Winther had 3 goals with 4 penalty minutes in six games.